AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/General Hypotheses/Pressure_within_bubble.md

 From Ambient Pressure Source 5:
 $$ h_f = \frac{32\mu L V}{\rho g D^2} $$

 Pressure difference due to head loss must also be taken into account, in terms of the pressure difference between the open-faced vent and the reactor itself.
-Combined with the previous equation, the relationship becomes: $P_r = P_{atm} + \rho g \Delta h +  \rho g h_f $.
+Combined with the previous equation, the relationship becomes: $P_r = P_{atm} - \rho g \Delta h +  \rho g h_f $.
+The reasoning for the negative sign prior to the second term is as follows: the reactor is higher than the vent; therefore, $\Delta h$ is a positive term.
+However, pressure decreases as depth decreases.
+The negative sign's purpose is to indicate this relationship and illustrate it mathematically.

 From Surface Tension Source 1:
 $$P_i = P_o + 4 \frac{T}{R}$$